dulimarta/spherical-easel/docs/design/index.md

 To display and organize information for a graphical object (like an ellipse) on the Sphere Canvas requires two different types of methods: those for rendering it to the screen (including the size, color, fill, portion on the front or back, etc.) and those for keeping track of where this object is located on the sphere and how this object interacts with other objects (location, parents or kids of an object, etc.).
 This distinction is reflected in the organization of the classes and the directory structure.
 The classes in the <span class="directory">plottables</span> directory (like <span class="class">Ellipse</span>) all pertain to graphical rendering of objects and classes in the <span class="directory">models</span> directory (like <span class="class">SEEllipse</span>) pertain to the location and how the object should respond to changes in location of its parents.
 We are using something like the [façade design pattern](https://en.wikipedia.org/wiki/Facade_pattern) where the front facing graphics are handled by classes in the <span class="directory">plottables</span> directory which mask the more complex (abstract) behaviors handled by classes in the <span class="directory">models</span> directory.
 We do this so that if a better graphical renderer comes to the attention of the authors we will be able to change to that new renderer (fairly) easily.

+## Adding a tool

+Here is an outline of how you can expand Spherical Easel and [add a tool](/design/addingatooloutline.md).

 ## Models Directory

 Models are the back-end collection of classes that organize and store information about each graphical object on the [ideal unit sphere](/design/#coordinates).
 Classes in this directory should be independent of the graphical library chosen for rendering the visual appearance of the geometric objects.
 All classes in this directory starts with the prefix SE.
 This is to distinguish them from their plottable counterparts.
 For instance, <span class="class">SECircle</span> in this subdirectory is associated with the class <span class="class">Circle</span> that resides in the <span class="directory">plottables</span> directory.
 Notice that multiple <span class="class">SENodule</span> classes (the super class of all the classes in this directory) can be associated with the same class in the <span class="directory">plottables</span> directory.
 For example, the <span class="class">SEThreePointCircle</span> is also associated with the class <span class="class">Circle</span> in the <span class="directory">plottables</span> directory.